lakshminarasimmanv/GoMicroservice/README.md

 # Use Docker

-Use the following command to build and the Docker Image:
+Use the following command to build and push the Docker Image:

 ```
 docker buildx build --platform linux/amd64,linux/arm64 --push --tag hub.narasimman.xyz/go-microservice:latest .